 The great outdoors

 Visiting the Hebrides is about being outdoors.
-The freshness of the air, the scent of turf and sea on the breeze, and the glorious wildness and solitude of the place make exploring under your own steam a delight.
 Throughout the islands there’s great walking, from pacing the sublime sandy beaches of Barra, Tiree or Harris to tackling the rugged challenge of Skye’s Cuillin Hills or the Paps on Jura.
 To get out on the water, sea-kayaking is a great option on Barra, Skye and other islands.
 And bikes are easily taken on ferries – though high winds can make for tough pedalling at times.

 Seafood and whisky